BoltAI/tiny-openai-whisper-api/README.md

 # tiny-openai-whisper-api

+Based on https://github.com/morioka/tiny-openai-whisper-api, using `whisper-mlx` instead of `openai-whisper`

 OpenAI Whisper API-style local server, runnig on FastAPI.
 This is for companies behind proxies or security firewalls.

 This API will be compatible with [OpenAI Whisper (speech to text) API](https://openai.com/blog/introducing-chatgpt-and-whisper-apis).
 See also [Create transcription - API Reference - OpenAI API](https://platform.openai.com/docs/api-reference/audio/create).